politrons/reactive/README.md

 Marble diagrams are not clear enough?.

-Here we cover with some practical examples, the most common use of the ReactiveX platform for Java.
+Here we cover with some practical examples, the most common use of the [ReactiveX](https://github.com/ReactiveX/RxJava/wiki) platform for Java.

-To reference to the real documentation go here https://github.com/ReactiveX/RxJava/wiki

 RxScala examples [here](https://github.com/politrons/reactiveScala)